GetStream/stream-video-android/demo-app/README.md

-# Dogfooding App
+# Demo App

-Dogfooding demonstrates Stream Video SDK for Android with modern Android tech stacks, such as Compose, Hilt, and Coroutines.
+Demo demonstrates Stream Video SDK for Android with modern Android tech stacks, such as Compose, Hilt, and Coroutines.

 ## 📱 Previews